cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### Decider and Quantifier

-We are using quantifier elimination technich to make OVM contract imeplementation simple.
+We are using quantifier elimination method to make OVM contract implementation simple.
 There are 2 rules.
-So evetything is decider in our implementation.
+So everything is decider in our implementation.

 | original proposition    | eliminated                                  |
 | ----------------------- | ------------------------------------------- |